-- "The Unquiet Dead" had recently deceased corpses being inhabited by the Gelth, gaseous aliens who had lost their corporal forms.
-It gave the impression of ghosts possessing corpses to rise as zombies.
-While the Gelth initially feigned victimhood to invoke sympathy in the Doctor, they're later revealed to be malicious, as they desire all living humans to be dead so they can inhabit their bodies too.
+- "The Unquiet Dead" has recently deceased corpses being inhabited by the Gelth, gaseous aliens who have lost their corporal forms.
+It gives the impression of ghosts possessing corpses to rise as zombies.
+While the Gelth initially feign victimhood to invoke sympathy in the Doctor, they're later revealed to be malicious, as they desire all living humans to be dead so they can inhabit their bodies too.

 - "The Witchfinders": The Doctor, Yaz and Willa discover that alien mud is possessing dead bodies, including that of Willa's recently deceased grandmother.
 The mud is from the Morax, aliens imprisoned under Pendle Hill for a long time who were recently freed.
 And they're not just limited to the dead, either.

 - Kolchak: The Night Stalker.
 In the episode "Demon in Lace", a succubus can possess the bodies of recently dead women.
 It lures men into romantic situations and then changes the body to a horrifying appearance, scaring the man to death.

 - In the universe of Lucifer (2016), it's possible for the denizens of Hell to escape by possessing the body of someone who recently died.